jonascript/feathers-typeorm/README.md

 ### Sequelize `raw` queries

-By default, all `feathers-sequelize` operations will return `raw` data (using `raw: true` when querying the database).
-This results in faster execution and allows feathers-sequelize to interoperate with feathers-common hooks and other 3rd party integrations.
+By default, all `feathers-typeorm` operations will return `raw` data (using `raw: true` when querying the database).
+This results in faster execution and allows feathers-typeorm to interoperate with feathers-common hooks and other 3rd party integrations.
 However, this will bypass some of the "goodness" you get when using Sequelize as an ORM:

 - custom getters/setters will be bypassed
 - model-level validations are bypassed
 - associated data loads a bit differently
 - ...and several other issues that one might not expect

 Don't worry!
 The solution is easy.
 Please read the guides about [working with model instances](#working-with-sequelize-model-instances).